andrewpayne68/ollama-openwebui-macos26/readme.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;

-Then, start ollama in that window by typing
+Then, start Ollama in that window by typing

     brew services start ollama